NCATS-Gamma/robokop/README.md

 * robokop-rank/deploy/omnicorp - Postgres storage for omnicorp pairs
 * robokop-interfaces/deploy - API server for knowledge graph construction service

 Each of these docker-compose files will control one or more docker containers.
 Some of these containers such as the Neo4j database (robokop/deploy/graph) and the Omnicorp (robokop-rank/deploy/omnicorp) can be rather resource intensive.
 It may be advantageous to place those containers on different machines.
-Communications between all of these containers can then be done using a commoon Docker network or WAN these settings are configurable through environmental variables.
+Communications between all of these containers can then be done using a common Docker network or WAN.
+These settings are configurable through environmental variables.

 ### Environment settings

-robokop-root/shared/robokop.env needs to hold a variety of configuration parameters.
+`robokop-root/shared/robokop.env` needs to hold a variety of configuration parameters.
 These parameters specify public ports and the location of other components of the system.

 ```
 #################### ROBOKOP Environmental Variables ####################